gitdog01/go-prettier-format/README.md

 ```

 This command will:
+- Build the latest version of the plugin from source.
 - Create a `test_result` directory.
 - Copy the sample files from the `tests/` directory into it.
 - Run the Prettier formatter on the files inside `test_result/`.